-In the past years, the number of active Mobile Financial Services (MFS) customers has increased significantly.
+In the past years, the number of active Mobile Financial Services (MFS) customers have increased significantly.
 Mobile network operators have taken the lead in the provision of these services which are becoming increasingly diversified.
 MFS have been instrumental in stimulating economic development as well as fostering digital, social, and financial inclusion particularly in areas with low penetration of financial services.

 Poorer unbanked populations need to have access to affordable, secure, and reliable mobile financial services.
 In many countries, the bulk of mobile financial transactions are micropayments and low-value transactions, making it difficult to establish appropriate retail charging options, commensurate with the income level of users.

-The World Telecommunication Standardization Assembly (WTSA) of 2016 acknowledged the importance and impact of MFS and approved Resolution 89 on"Promoting the use of information and communication technologies to bridge the financial inclusion gap."
-Resolution 89 resolves to continue and further develop the ITU-T work programme, including the ongoing work in SG3 order to contribute to the wider global efforts to enhance financial inclusion.
-It further resolves to conduct studies and develop standards and guidelines in the areas of interoperability, digitization of payments, consumer protection, quality of service, big data and security of digital financial services transactions.
+Plenipotentiary Resolution 204 and WTSA Resolution 89 both address the use of information and communication technologies to bridge the financial inclusion gap.
+WTSA Resolution 89 resolves to continue and further develop the ITU-T work programme, including the ongoing work in SG3, in order to contribute to the wider global efforts to enhance financial inclusion.

 2 Question

-Tariffs, Economic and Policy Issues Pertaining to Mobile Financial Services (MFS).
+Economic and policy issues pertaining to international telecommunication/ICT services and networks that enable Mobile Financial Services (MFS).

 3 Tasks